ionic-team/ionic-framework/BREAKING.md

 - `ion-picker` and `ion-picker-column` have been renamed to `ion-picker-legacy` and `ion-picker-legacy-column`, respectively.
 This change was made to accommodate the new inline picker component while allowing developers to continue to use the legacy picker during this migration period.
   - Only the component names have been changed.
 Usages such as `ion-picker` or `IonPicker` should be changed to `ion-picker-legacy` and `IonPickerLegacy`, respectively.
   - Non-component usages such as `pickerController` or `useIonPicker` remain unchanged.
 The new picker displays inline with your page content and does not have equivalents for these non-component usages.

-<h4 id="version-8x-checkbox">Checkbox</h2>

-**iOS**

-- The height of the checkbox has decreased from `26px` to `22px`.
-This change was made to match the native iOS checkbox height.
-- The border width of the unchecked checkbox has increased from `1px` to `2px`.
-This change was made to match the native iOS checkbox border width.